jcport1/js-project-french-app-frontend/README.md

 # JavaScript French Flashcards App

-User can create verb flashcards in order to study and perfect those tricky French conjugations!
+Users can create verb flashcards in order to study and perfect those tricky French conjugations!

 ## Features